digital-asset/daml/docs/source/daml/intro/13_Interfaces.rst

 ``Implements t IAsset`` means that ``t`` must be some template with an interface instance for ``IAsset``).

-Before looking at the body of ``mkAssetTest``, notice how we use it to define the new tests ``cashAssetTest`` and ``nftAssetTest``; these are almost identical except for the label and function given in each case to ``mkAssetTest``.
-In effect, we have abstracted those away, so we don't need to include those details in the body of ``mkAssetTest``:
+Before looking at the body of ``mkAssetTest``, notice how you use it to define the new tests ``cashAssetTest`` and ``nftAssetTest``; these are almost identical except for the label and function given in each case to ``mkAssetTest``.
+In effect, you have abstracted those away, so you don't need to include those details in the body of ``mkAssetTest``:

 .. literalinclude:: daml/daml-intro-13/daml/Main.daml